JvanKatwijk/SDRunoPlugin_cwskimmer/README.md

 As an alternative I developed a simple skimmer for Linux, and derived from that, this simple plugin.

-The isdea is simple: take 500 FFT's over some region, then select a few (up to 32) successive "bin"s, and use the data in the bin as sample.
+The idea is simple: take 500 FFT's over the incoming samples, then select a few (up to 32) successive "bin"s, and use the data in the bin as sample.
 This means 500 samples a second.